 - Grease a baking tray with oil.

-- Take one of the doughs and form a strand of approximately 2 cm thick.
+- Take one of the doughs and form an approximately 1-inch (2 cm) thick strand.
 Repeat that for all three doughs.

 - Braid the dough together and form a wreath.
-Press the end firmly.
+Press the ends firmly.
 Lay the dough on the baking tray.

 - Let the dough rest for another 15 minutes.

-- Brush the dough with the beaten egg.
+- Brush the dough with the beaten egg.1 egg

-- Bake the bread in the oven in 25 minutes until it is done.
+- Bake the bread in the oven for 25 minutes until it is done.

 Leave a Reply